APNIC-Labs/draft-kskroll-sentinel/README.md

    Paul Wouters for their helpful feedback.

-   The authors would like to especially call out Paul Hoffman and Duane Wessels for providing comments in the form of a pull request.
+   The authors would like to especially call out Paul Hoffman and Duane Wessels for providing comments in the form of pull requests.
+Joe Abley also helpfully provided extensive review and OLD / NEW text.

+   Petr Spacek wrote some very early implmentations, and provided significant feedback (including pointing out when the test bed didn't match the document!)

 10. Change Log